-Disability pension: The pension is 26% of the insured's average monthly earnings in the last eight years plus 2% of average monthly earnings for each 12-month period of coverage exceeding 120 months, up to 80%; 30% of the insured's average quarterly earnings plus 2% for each year of coverage beyond 60 quarters for the voluntarily insured.
-Each year remaining from the time the disability occurs up to age 53 is credited as a six-month coverage period.
+Disability pension: 26% of the insured's average monthly earnings in the last eight years plus 2% of average monthly earnings for each 12-month period of coverage exceeding 120 months, up to 80%, is paid; 30% of the insured's average quarterly earnings plus 2% for each year of coverage beyond 60 quarters for the voluntarily insured.
+The insured is credited with a six-month period of coverage for each year that a claim is made before the early retirement age.

-The minimum earnings used to calculate benefits are twice the legal minimum wage.
+The minimum monthly earnings used to calculate benefits are twice the legal monthly minimum wage.

-The disability pension ceases at age 53 (age 55 if voluntarily insured) and is replaced by the old-age pension.
+The disability pension ceases at early retirement age and is replaced by the old-age pension.